Straight Lines (song)

 "Straight Lines" is a song by Australian rock band Silverchair.
 It was released on 12 March 2007 and debuted at number one on the Australian ARIA Singles Chart, becoming the band's first number-one single since 1997's "Freak".
 The single was shortly followed by the release of the band's fifth studio album Young Modern on 31 March 2007.
 Unlike the songs written during Diorama, when Daniel Johns wrote all the tracks himself, "Straight Lines" was co-written by the Presets' Julian Hamilton.

-On 2 September 2007, "Straight Lines" was accredited double platinum by ARIA, representing combined digital sales and physical shipment of 140,000 singles in Australia, equalling "Tomorrow" as their best selling single.
+"Straight Lines" was awarded a double-platinum certification by the Australian Recording Industry Association (ARIA) on 2 September 2007, indicating combined digital and physical single sales of 140,000 units in Australia.
 On 28 October 2007, "Straight Lines" won "Best Selling Australian Single" at the ARIA Music Awards of 2007, as well as "Single of the Year".
 The song was the most played song on Australian radio in 2007.
-It charted at number two on the Triple J Hottest 100 for 2007 and missed out on the number-one spot by only 13 votes.
+It charted at number two on the Triple J Hottest 100 of 2007 and missed out on the number-one spot by only 13 votes.

 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Straight Lines" was ranked number 74.

-Song meaning

-"Straight Lines" is generally a positive and upbeat song.
-The song is about feeling alone in the world, but making it through tough times and overcoming them.
-This is illustrated in the lyrics such as "Lately I'm a desperate believer, but I'm walking in a straight line" and "There's no changing yesterday...everything will be fine".
-Another interpretation is that of recovery from addiction.
-The song's meaning appears to be a biographical comment from lead singer Daniel Johns, who fought anorexia, clinical depression and reactive arthritis in the late nineties and early millennium, and was able to beat them.
-It also appears to be about being content with your place in life, thus walking in a straight line.
-As demonstrated in research into recuperation from addiction, mental illness and chronic pain, this can also mean a contraction of existence to a narrow path of routine as a coping mechanism.
-Some have interpreted the 'become a desperate believer' lyric as reflecting the disconcerting innate religiosity of 12-step paradigms of behavioural and chemical addiction.
+In 2025, the song placed 28 in the Triple J Hottest 100 of Australian Songs.